Transesophageal Echocardiogram (TEE)

 The test is used to:

-- Assess the overall function of your heart’s valves and chambers
+- Check how well your heart’s valves and chambers are working

-- Determine the presence of many types of heart disease, such as valve disease, myocardial disease, pericardial disease, infective endocarditis, cardiac masses and congenital heart disease
+- Look for problems, such as valve disease, myocardial disease, pericardial disease, infective endocarditis, cardiac masses and congenital heart disease

 Before the test

-When this test is recommended, please tell your doctor if you have any problems with your esophagus, such as a hiatal hernia, problems swallowing, or cancer.
+If you need a TEE, please tell your doctor if you have any problems with your esophagus, such as a hiatal hernia, problems swallowing, sleep apnea, or IV drug use.
+It is important to tell your physician if you take medication to help you sleep, relieve anxiety, and/or narcotic pain medication.

 Can I eat or drink on the day of the test?

-- DO NOT eat or drink anything for at least 6 hours before the test.
-Water is OK up to 2 hours before the test.
+DO NOT eat or drink anything for at least 6 hours before the test.

 Should I take my medications the day of the test?

 Take all of your medications at the usual times, as prescribed by your doctor.
-If it is 4 hours before the test, please take your medications with only a small sip of water.
+Please take your medications with only a small sip of water.

-If you have diabetes and take medications to manage your blood glucose, please contact your doctor for specific instructions about taking your medication before the test.
+If you have diabetes and take medications to manage your blood glucose, please ask your doctor for specific instructions about taking your medication before the test.

 What should I wear on the day of the test?